peeblesbrandon/flashy/README.md

 That's all folks!

 ## Test API locally using Postman
 If you'd like to test the various endpoints of the REST API used in the Express server, you can reference the documentation published [here](https://documenter.getpostman.com/view/12210427/TVKA5KFJ).
+To download and install Postman, visit their website [here](https://www.postman.com).

 To summarize, it supports the following endpoints:
 **Authentication**